Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Experiments

 \subsection{Experimental settings}

-\paragraph{Metrics.}Following previous works \citep{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,leeRevisitingImportanceAmplifying2023}, we adopt the accuracy of BC samples (\textbf{BC}), the average accuracy on the balanced test set (\textbf{Avg}), {and the worst group accuracy (\textbf{Worst Acc.})} as the evaluation metrics. {We note that DiD is not a self-contained method but rather a plug-in module for existing debiasing methods to improve from their original performances.
-Thus, the effectiveness of DiD should be measured as the performance gain from the base method for debiasing.}
+\textbf{Metrics.} Following previous works \citep{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,leeRevisitingImportanceAmplifying2023}, we adopt the accuracy of BC samples (BC), the average accuracy on the balanced test set (\textbf{Avg}), {and the worst group accuracy ({Worst Acc.})}.

-\paragraph{Datasets.}We adopt 8 datasets in various modalities for evaluation.
-Specifically, we adopt the basic setting of \textbf{Colored MNIST} \citep{reddyBenchmarkingBiasMitigation2021} and \textbf{Corrupted CIFAR10} \citep{NEURIPS2020_eddc3427} to implement the distributions within the proposed systematic evaluation framework.
-We also evaluated our method on more existing synthetic benchmarks who is more complex in terms of the target and spurious feature: \textbf{BAR} \citep{NEURIPS2020_eddc3427}, \textbf{NICO} \citep{NEURIPS2022_75004615}, and \textbf{WaterBirds} \citep{Sagawa*2020Distributionally}. {We also adopt 2 real-world NLP datasets \textbf{MultiNLI} \citep{williams-etal-2018-broad} and \textbf{CivilComments-WILDS} \citep{pmlr-v139-koh21a}, and 1 real-world image dataset \textbf{CelebA} \citep{7410782}.}
+\textbf{Datasets.} We adopt 8 datasets in various modalities for evaluation.
+Specifically, we adopt the basic setting of {Colored MNIST} \citep{reddyBenchmarkingBiasMitigation2021} and {Corrupted CIFAR10} \citep{NEURIPS2020_eddc3427} to implement the distributions within the proposed systematic evaluation framework.
+We also evaluated our method on more existing synthetic benchmarks who is more complex in terms of the target and spurious feature: {BAR} \citep{NEURIPS2020_eddc3427}, {NICO} \citep{NEURIPS2022_75004615}, and {WaterBirds} \citep{Sagawa*2020Distributionally}. {We also adopt 2 real-world NLP datasets {MultiNLI} \citep{williams-etal-2018-broad} and {CivilComments-WILDS} \citep{pmlr-v139-koh21a}, and 1 real-world image dataset {CelebA} \citep{7410782}.}

-\paragraph{Baselines.}We adopt 7 baselines, covering classic and recently proposed DBAM methods. \textbf{ERM} directly applies standard training on the biased datasets. \textbf{LfF} \citep{NEURIPS2020_eddc3427} is the first work in the DBAM paradigm. \textbf{DisEnt} \citep{NEURIPS2021_d360a502} disentangles bias and intrinsic features and applies feature augmentation when training the debiased model. \textbf{BE LfF} and \textbf{BE DisEnt} were recently proposed by \citet{leeRevisitingImportanceAmplifying2023}, and is based on LfF and DisEnt, respectively. {\textbf{JTT} \citep{pmlr-v139-liu21f} is a classic DBAM method adapted to both the image and NLP domain. \textbf{Group DRO} \citep{Sagawa*2020Distributionally} is a classic debiasing method with bias supervision used as an upper bound.} Detailed settings can be found in Appendix \ref{app:expDetail}.
+\textbf{Baselines.} We adopt 9 baselines, covering classic and recently proposed methods. {ERM} directly applies standard training on the biased datasets. {LfF} \citep{NEURIPS2020_eddc3427} is a pioneer work to debias w/o bias label. {DisEnt} \citep{NEURIPS2021_d360a502} disentangles bias and intrinsic features and applies feature augmentation when training the debiased model. {BEL}, {BED} \citep{leeRevisitingImportanceAmplifying2023}, DPR \cite{hanMitigatingSpuriousCorrelations2024}, DeNetDM \cite{NEURIPS2024_b40d5797} are recently proposed methods. {JTT} \citep{pmlr-v139-liu21f} is a classic method adapted to both the image and NLP domains. {Group DRO} \citep{Sagawa*2020Distributionally} is a classic debiasing method with bias supervision used as an upper bound. \textit{Detailed discription in Appendix \ref{app:expDetail}.}